AGImkeller/scIGD/README.md

 # Input data

-Upon preparation of the working directory, two essential folders were generated: `data` and `scripts`.
+Upon preparation of the working directory, two essential folders were generated: `data` and `scripts` (refer to Figure 2).

 The `scripts` directory houses essential scripts integral to the workflow's execution, requiring no user intervention.